Smart Grid meets the Internet of Things

 All researchers at Coventry University (from PhD to Professor) are part of the Doctoral College and Centre for Research Capability and Development, which provides support with high-quality training and career development activities.

-• A minimum of a 2:1 first degree (second class honours upper division) in a relevant Computer Science or Enegineering discipline/subject area with a minimum 70% mark in the project element or equivalent with a minimum 70% overall module average, and/or
+Entry criteria for applicants to PhD • A minimum of a 2:1 first degree in a relevant discipline/subject area with a minimum 60% mark in the project element or equivalent with a minimum 60% overall module average.

 • a minimum of English language proficiency (IELTS overall minimum score of 7.0 with a minimum of 6.5 in each component)

-How to apply To find out more about the project please contact Dr. James Brusey, [Email Address Removed]
+How to apply To find out more about the project please contact Professor James Brusey

 All applications require full supporting documentation, a covering letter, plus a 2000-word supporting statement showing how the applicant’s expertise and interests are relevant to the project.